sahil-saini28/wheels2go/README.md

 ## Wheels2Go App Backend

-This repository contains the backend server for a Yoga Booking App.
-The server handles user authentication, booking management, and database operations for the application.
+This repository contains the backend server for a Wheels2Go App.
+The server handles user authentication, Dealer authenticaton, cars, deals and database operations for the application.

 ## Getting Started